CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

   });
 ```

 We use `jest.fn()` to create a Jest mock function, which will allow us to check that the load action was called.
-We chain a call to `.mockName()` onto it to make our error messages more readable.
+We chain a call to `.mockName()` onto it to give our function a name; this will make our error messages more readable.

 We also add a `namespaced: true` property because that's typical for store modules.
 We might have separate modules for users, dishes, etc. and the namespace allows keeping them organized.